A timeline of Berkeley Engineering history

 1981: EECS professor David Patterson develops the “reduced instruction set computer.”

 Patterson directs a project that produces a simpler, cheaper, faster approach to the design of computer central processing units (CPUs).
 This “reduced instruction set computer” (RISC) makes CPUs more efficient.
-The invention ultimately garners Patterson and his co-creator, former Stanford president John Hannessey, the 2017 Turing Award, considered the Nobel prize of computing.
+The invention ultimately garners Patterson and John Hennessy, who ran a parallel project at Stanford, the Turing Award, considered the Nobel prize of computing, in 2018.

 1985: Karp, a professor of mathematics, computer science and operations research, wins the Turing Award for his work on the theory of algorithms.

 1986: The city of Berkeley goes nuclear free, forcing the closure of the research reactor in Etcheverry Hall.

 1988: Along with his graduate students, Richard Muller, professor of EECS, produces the first electrically powered, microscopic motor, no larger than the width of a human hair.
 This micro-machine helps spawn the field of micro-electro-mechanical systems (MEMS).